Adem Karagöz: Police pick up teen founders at the airport-breakinglatest.news-Breaking Latest News

 The fact that Adem Karagöz may not be of legal age was already apparent from the initial research by Steinbach and the start-up scene.
 Several local newspapers reported that Adem Karagöz had been active in a taekwondo club in 2018.
 In the C youth, however, only athletes between ten and twelve years are represented.
 The now supposedly adult would have to be between 15 and 17 years old at the present time.

-The entrepreneur himself provided another indication of the real age of Adem Karagöz: On one of his numerous Linkedin profiles, he states that he will complete his Abitur at the Gymnasium Rheinkamp Europaschule Moers in just three years, in 2026.
+The entrepreneur himself provided another indication of the true age of Adem Karagöz: On one of his numerous Linkedin profiles he states that he will complete his Abitur at the Rheinkamp Europaschule Moers high school in just three years, in 2026.

 An identity document provides further proof of his age: Adem Karagöz has been supported since January 2023 by the Saarland entrepreneur and investor Michael Lampel.
 A few days ago, Lampel contacted co-author Steinbach after he had reported on the inconsistencies at Karagöz in the podcast.
 Lampel then asked a business partner of Karagöz to show him the young entrepreneur’s original ID.
 There, Lampel discovered that Karagöz was only 15 years old.